-Jeremy implements community development investment, small business and workforce development initiatives in Kansas and western Missouri.
-He also leads the Bank’s digital equity efforts across the seven-state Tenth District.
+Jeremy Hegle is a lead community development advisor at the Federal Reserve Bank of Kansas City.
+He leads the Bank’s digital equity efforts across the Tenth District.

 - Expanding access to affordable home broadband.
-External LinkCollaborating with state broadband directors, federal agencies, local government on broadband deployment strategies and increased access through External Linkaffordable internet programs.
+Collaborating with state broadband directors, federal agencies, and local government on broadband deployment strategies and increased access through affordable internet programs.

-- External LinkInforming banks, foundations, government and policymakers of the complex factors that cause the digital divide, the latest research on the topic, and creative solutions to fix it.
+- Informing banks, foundations, government and policymakers of the complex factors that cause the digital divide, the latest research on the topic, and creative solutions to fix it.